Pranavnbhat/Duck_Hunt_pygame/README.md

 (Method 2)
 1. Install python latest version from https://www.python.org/
 2. Install pygame with "pip install pygame" command in terminal
-3. Download the code from main brach
+3. Download the code from main branch
 4. Open the location of duckhunt.py with terminal and run it with command "python duckhunt.py "

 ## Project Structure